-Sarah Novak Lerner’s Final Project is a survey of Tibetan films, and her Tiny House Hunting object biography project use documentary film as a resource.
+Sarah Novak Lerner’s Final Project, and her Tiny House Hunting object biography project use documentary film as a resource.
 Here she describes her process of choosing and adding film to mediathread projects.

 Sara Novak Lerner

 Here is a brief guide to uploading video clips in Mediathread in order to continue working on the project I began.
 My method wasn’t perfect, so I would encourage you to adjust it as you see fit!

 Step 1: Find a Film